bins0000/Cuisine-Predictor/README.md

 This one tests for `closest_cuisines()` function where the returned element is a list of N elements.
 These elements are the dictionary of closest cuisines' ID and similarity score.
 For this function, the number of closest cuisines returned should be N amount.
 Thus, the test to check if the returned list has N elements was done.

 # Outputs
-The output of this program shows you the predicted cuisine and the top N closest cuisines in a json format.
+The output of this program shows you the predicted cuisine, the score, and the top N closest cuisines with the coresponding similarity score in a json format.
 An example output can be seen below.
 ```
 {
     "cuisine": "vietnamese",